[Singapore] 5% Off Overseas PayWave Transactions with Singtel Dash

 Because of the $5 SGD cashback cap per transaction, my recommendation for larger transactions is to logically request for it to be separated (if possible) to allow you to get the maximum possible cashback.
 You will have to make some rough assumptions on the SGD cost that you'll be charged because there's still some ambiguity around how much exactly you'll be charged in foreign transaction fees.
 If you happen to know, let me know!

 One of the best aspects of this promotion is the absence of an overall cap per account.
+I am now aware that there is a cap of 30 overseas transactions per Singtel Dash account per month.

 On the other hand, one of the biggest restrictions of this promotion is that the cashback is only restricted to transactions made "in-person" - so manually keying in the card number on a website that charges you in foreign currency will not earn you cashback, according to their T&Cs.